statuspal/terraform-provider-statuspal/docs/data-sources/services.md

 - `auto_notify` (Boolean) Automatically notify all your subscribers about automatically created and closed incidents.
 - `children_ids` (List of Number) IDs of the service's children.
-- `current_incident_type` (String) Enum: `"major"` `"minor"` `"scheduled"` The type of the (current) incident:
+- `current_incident_type` (String) Enum: `"major"` `"minor"` `"scheduled"` The service's current incident type.
+  The type of the (current) incident:
-  - `major` - A minor incident is currently taking place.
+  - `minor` - A minor incident is currently taking place.
-  - `minor` - A major incident is currently taking place.
+  - `major` - A major incident is currently taking place.
   - `scheduled` - A scheduled maintenance is currently taking place.
 - `description` (String) The description of the service.
 - `display_response_time_chart` (Boolean) Display response time chart?